 It involves the experience of moving between genders or having a gender that changes over a particular period of time.
 For example, from moment to moment, day to day, month to month, year to year, or decade to decade.

-Similar to the term gender bender, genderfuck involves the act of combating or dismantling the gender binary and stereotypes through a gender identity, expression, or presentation that challenges existing norms and expectations in a given cultural context.
+Similar to the term “gender bender,” this term involves the act of combating or dismantling the gender binary and stereotypes through a gender identity, expression, or presentation that challenges existing norms and expectations in a given cultural context.

-This nonbinary gender identity and term describes someone with a gender that can’t be categorized as exclusively male or female, or exclusively masculine or feminine.
+This nonbinary gender identity and term describes someone with a gender that can’t be categorized as exclusively man or woman, or exclusively masculine or feminine.

-People who identify as genderqueer experience and express gender many different ways.
-This can include neither, both, or a combination of male, female, or nonbinary genders.
+People who are genderqueer experience and express gender in different ways.
+This can include neither, both, or a combination of man, woman, or nonbinary genders.

-A gender term that describes someone who experiences ambivalence about gender identity or expression, and doesn’t fully identify with a binary gender that’s exclusively male or female.
+A gender term that describes someone who experiences ambivalence about gender identity or expression, and doesn’t fully identify with a binary gender that’s exclusively man or woman.

-A nonbinary gender identity that describes the experience of having a gender that falls somewhere in between female and male or is a mix of both male and female.
+A nonbinary gender identity that describes the experience of having a gender that falls somewhere in between woman and man or is a mix of both man and woman.

 An umbrella term that describes people who have sex characteristics — such as chromosomes, internal organs, hormones, or anatomy — that can’t be easily categorized into the binary sex framework of male or female.

-Intersex conveys information about someone’s sex characteristics but doesn’t indicate anything about their gender identity.
+Intersex conveys information about a person’s sex characteristics but doesn’t indicate anything about their gender identity.

-This term describes people who identify their gender as masculine or masc.
+This term describes people who experience their gender as masculine or masc.

 This term describes people who have a gender expression or presentation that they or others categorize as masculine.